josephwright/josephwright.github.io/_posts/2009-03-03-stability-is-one-thing-but-dont-loose-the-source.md

 ---
-title: 'Stability is one thing, but don&#8217;t loose the source!'
+title: Stability is one thing, but don&#8217;t loose the source!
 layout: post
 permalink: /2009/03/03/stability-is-one-thing-but-dont-loose-the-source/
 categories: